jamesquinlan/dsc-techstack/topics/git.md

 Git is a *version control system* (VCS).

 Git keeps track of how our project files change over time and tracks file modifications.
-It enables reverting back to a specific version of the file in history.
-Git also allows several individuals to **contribute and collabore on projects**.
+It enables reverting to a specific version of the file in history.
+Git also allows several individuals to **contribute and collaborate on projects**.
 Each developer has their version of the project on their local computer.
-The different versions of the project can later be merged into the project's main version if the edits are acceptable.
+If the edits are acceptable, the different project versions can later be merged into the project's main version.

-Although there are graphical user interfaces (GUI) to interact with Git, it is primarily used via the command-line interface (CLI).
+Although there are graphical user interfaces (GUI) to interact with Git, they are primarily used via the command-line interface (CLI).

-The url of the Git homepage is: [https://git-scm.com/](https://git-scm.com/)
+The URL of the Git homepage is: [https://git-scm.com/](https://git-scm.com/)

 :heavy_exclamation_mark: Git is **not** Github

 ### Must Know Technology

-Git is one of the most important skills for any data scientist or software developer nowadays.
+Git is one of the most essential skills for any data scientist or software developer nowadays.
 It is a _must_ have on your resume!